The Wild Rose Press, Christmas Cookie Series, 2021

 On Spec Magazine Vol. 30 No. 1 Summer 2019

-Her clan was done with her but the humans still had a use for her.
+Her clan was done with her but the humans weren't.

 Tesseracts Twenty-Two: Alchemy and Artifacts.
 Loreena Stephens and Susan MacGregor, editors.
 2019.